 Subdivision (e) provides guidance to determine burner age of aggregate dryers.
 Unlike the existing provision in Rule 1147(c)(2), PR 1147.1 subdivision (e) does not function as a hierarchy.
-Owners and operators of aggregate dryers subject to PR 1147.1 may choose any of the available options listed in subdivision (e) to determine burner age.
+Owners and operators of aggregate dryers subject to PR 1147.1 may choose any of the available options listed in subdivision (e) to determine burner age such as the invoice related to installation from equipment manufacturer, original manufacturer's identification plate, information submitted to the South Coast AQMD with permit applications, information present on the South Coast AQMD permit, and original the burner serial number containing information on date of manufacture.
 Aggregate dryers without the information outlined in paragraph (e)(1) will be deemed by the South Coast AQMD to be 32 years old as of January 1, 2023.